We’re very excited about the presenters that will be here in Boise at our event in May 2014.

 An award-winning editor, Elizabeth Day spent five years with “Teach For America” and earned her master’s degree from DePaul University before co-founding a publishing house, working with successful authors like Kaya McLaren and Jordan Sonnenblick.
 Winner of awards from the Northwest Book Publishers Association, she’s now an independent editor at Blue Root Editing.

-Joanne Pence is an award-winning, USA Today best-selling author of the Angie Amalfi mysteries as well as historical fiction, contemporary romance, romantic suspense, a fantasy, and most recently, a paranormal thriller.
-Her novels present a variety of times, places, and reading experiences from mysterious to thrilling, emotional to lightly humorous, as well as powerful tales of times long past.
+Joanne Pence is an award-winning, USA Today best-selling author of twenty-one novels, including the Angie Amalfi mystery series, historical fiction, romance, suspense, and fantasy.
+The books have won or been nominated for the Willa Cather Literary Award for Best Historical, Top 10 Idaho Book Award, Romance Writers of America’s RITA Award, the Romantic Times Career Achievement Award in Mystery, plus many others.
+They present a variety of times, places, and reading experiences from mysterious to thrilling, emotional to humorous, and powerful tales of times long past.

 Elaine Ambrose is a writer, publisher, and blogger.
 She is an author of nine books including the national bestseller Menopause Sucks.
 Elaine’s blog, “Midlife Cabernet” is published on several websites including BlogHer and Project Eve.
 She is the owner of Mill Park Publishing which recently won the Independent Publisher Book Award.